google/closure-templates/documentation/dev/soysauce-migration.md

 ### Stricter `null` handling {#null-handling}

 SoySauce is stricter about dereferencing null objects.
-For example, given the expression `isNonnull($foo.bar.baz)` if `bar` is `null` then accessing `.baz` on it should cause an error, and it does in SoySauce and the JS backend, however, in Tofu this doesn’t happen (though there is a TODO), instead it only causes an error if you perform certain operations with the result of the expression (calling `isNonnull` and simple comparisons are the only thing you can do).
-An appropriate fix would be to rewrite it as `isNonnull($foo.bar?.baz)`.
+For example, given the expression `$foo.bar.baz != null` if `bar` is `null` then accessing `.baz` on it should cause an error, and it does in SoySauce and the JS backend, however, in Tofu this doesn’t happen (though there is a TODO), instead it only causes an error if you perform certain operations with the result of the expression.
+An appropriate fix would be to rewrite it as `$foo.bar?.baz != null`.

 ### Required parameter semantics